kelsiecakessugarflowers/fluffy-palm-tree/README.md

 # Fluffy Palm Tree Testimonials

-A lightweight testimonials plugin that registers a dedicated `testimonial` post type, optional Advanced Custom Fields (ACF) fields, and a shortcode for rendering reviews.
-Rank Math sitemaps stay enabled for the post type so the content remains indexable.
+A lightweight testimonials plugin that provides an ACF-powered review block and Rank Math schema output.
+Content is managed directly in the block (or via ACF fields) without any custom post types.

 ## Installation
 1. Copy this folder to `wp-content/plugins/fluffy-palm-tree` inside your WordPress installation.